An Efficient Genus Algorithm Based on Graph Rotations: Remarks and Comments

 \subsection{Runtime comparisons}

-The purpose of this short section is to quickly do a representative comparison of the runtime of \textsc{PAGE} with the one implemented in \textsc{SAGEMath} and \textsc{multi\_genus} when computing the genus of the 3-regular cage graphs.
+The purpose of this section is to do an experimental comparison of the runtime of \textsc{PAGE} with \textsc{SAGEMath} and \textsc{multi\_genus} when computing the genus of the 3-regular Cage graphs (Sec. \ref{sec:examples_cages}) and the complete and complete-bipartite graphs (Sec. \ref{sec:prelim}).
+We can see that \textsc{PAGE} takes advantage of the high girth of the Cage graphs to scale exceptionally well. \textsc{PAGE} is also competitive on the complete and complete-bipartite graphs even though they have low fixed girths of 3 and 4 respectively.